 The Civic Season

-Join the History Center and more than 500 cultural organizations across America for the fifth annual Civic Season, held in partnership with the Smithsonian and the History Made By Us coalition.
+Join the History Center and more than 500 cultural organizations across America for the sixth annual Civic Season, held in partnership with the Smithsonian and the History Made By Us coalition.

-Civic Season is a new summer tradition focused on utilizing our past to prepare for our future.
-This period of time unites our nation’s newest holiday, Juneteenth, with its oldest holiday, the Fourth of July, and is co-designed with Gen Z learners, thought leaders, and historians.
-Gen Z is the generation stepping into adult citizenship on the cusp of the United States’ 250th birthday in 2026, and Civic Season invites them to have a voice in the conversations that will shape it.
+Civic Season is a new summer tradition focused on utilizing the country’s past to prepare for the future.
+The initiative unites the nation’s newest holiday, Juneteenth, with its oldest holiday, the Fourth of July, and is co-designed with Gen Z learners, thought leaders, and historians.

 The Civic Season in Pittsburgh is supported by the Nimick Forbesway Foundation and Grable Foundation.
 It is part of the History Center’s America 101 history and civics initiative.

-From Slavery to Freedom Film Series: “American Coup”
+From Slavery to Freedom Film Series: “American Dignity”

-Participate in a moving ceremony featuring the unfurling and folding of a giant 36-foot American flag in the Great Hall on June 26.
-Reflect upon the civic democracy and history that the flag represents while commemorating the adoption of the American flag on this date in 1777.
+Participate in a ceremony featuring the unfurling and folding of a giant 36-foot American flag at the History Center on July 4.
+Reflect upon the civic democracy and history that the flag represents while learning the history of the adoption of the nation’s flag.

-Step into the past and experience the roots of American history with a day full of festive fun at Meadowcroft’s 18th-century frontier trading post and 19th-century rural village.
+Step into the past and experience the roots of American history with a day full of festive fun at Meadowcroft.
+Enjoy hands-on historical demonstrations, try your hand at traditional games, and discover how early Americans lived, worked, and celebrated.

 Exhibitions